 Just released!
 Ballyland Code 2: Give Rotor is the second, fully accessible coding concept game for young children.
 The first game, Ballyland Code 1: Say Hello begins with an interactive tutorial to help young students learn how to play the game.
-For more information about Ballyland Code 1 and for concepts taught with these games, see the post, Ballyland Code 1: Say Hello (iOS App).
+For more information about Ballyland Code 1 and for concepts taught with these games, see the post, Ballyland Code 1: Say Hello (iOS App) and Ballyland Code 3: Pick Up

 Ballyland Code 2: Give Rotor builds on the lessons taught in the first app.
 These coding apps teach the obvious coding logic concepts, along with many other foundational skills including sequencing, listening, spatial skills, grids and mental mapping.
 These skills are critical for math and for orientation and mobility purposes!